opendatakosovo/e-prokurimi/README.md

 # Data
-Follow the instruction on this repository to import data.
+Follow the instructions on this repository to import data.
 [https://github.com/opendatakosovo/municipality-procurement-data-importer](https://github.com/opendatakosovo/municipality-procurement-data-importer)